-At Old Rayne Preschool, we aim for every child participating in Forest School to be stimulated by the outdoors and the natural resources.
-Over time, they will develop and increase their self-belief, confidence, learning capacity, enthusiasm, communication, problem-solving skills, and emotional well-being.
+At Old Rayne Preschool, our aim is for every child who takes part in Forest School to be stimulated by the outdoors and the resources that are naturally found.
+Over time, they will develop and increase their self-belief, confidence, learning capacity, enthusiasm, communication, problem-solving skills and emotional well-being.